sozi-projects/Sozi-website/content/pages/en/tutorial-layers.md

 but there are many other possibilities.
 With some work and ingeniosity, you can make sophisticated animations.
-But remember: since the primary goal of Sozi is to make presentations, it will not provide the facilities that you would expect from a general-purpose animation editor.
+But remember: since the primary goal of Sozi is to make presentations, it will not provide all the facilities that you would expect from a general-purpose animation editor.

 Download and open the base document